FOR AFFINITY LIVING

 Personal information we may receive from other sources:

-We may also obtain certain personal information about you from sources outside of our business which may include both our Group companies (where you have previously provided details to them) or other third party companies where you have previously provided your consent to personal information being shared, in accordance with those third parties’ own privacy policies.
+We may also obtain certain personal information about you from sources outside of our business which may include both our Group companies (where you have previously provided details to them) or other third party companies where you have previously provided your consent to personal information being shared, in accordance with those third parties’ own privacy policies (such as letting and property management agents).
 The personal information we receive from third party sources is typically your contact details, certain demographic information, and may also include details about information you have previously requested and/or preferences you have previously expressed concerning specific areas of interest.

 TYPE OF PERSONAL INFORMATION WE PROCESS ABOUT YOU